-- 1. Type onpladm create job and then the name of the job.
+- 1. Include onpladm create job and then the name of the job.

-- 2. Optionally, type -p and then the name of the project.
+- 2. Optionally, include -p and then the name of the project.

-- 3. Type the following required elements:
+- 3. Include the following required elements:

 - -n

 - -d and the name of the device

 - -D and the name of the database

 - -t and the name of the table

-- 4. Optionally, you can choose one or more of the following elements and repeat them an arbitrary number of times:
+- 4. Optionally, you can include one or more of the following elements and repeat them an arbitrary number of times:

 - -S and the server name

 - -T and the target server name

 - The run mode.
-To set the run mode, follow the Setting the Run Mode segment diagram to type -f, optionally type d, p, or a, and then optionally type l or u.
+To set the run mode, follow the Setting the Run Mode segment diagram to include -f, optionally include d, p, or a, and then optionally include l or u.

 - 5. Follow the diagram to the terminator.